OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 - The classical payload (time) is untouched
 - A bounded symbolic alignment lane is produced deterministically
 - Continuity is enforced via a cryptographic stamp chain
-- Re-running the script reproduces the same structural behavior
+- Re-running the script with the same tick inputs reproduces the same structural behavior
 - No solver, model, clock source, or external dependency is modified

 This is the smallest possible executable proof that Shunyaya is **operational, not theoretical**.